One Relationship that Is Rarely Restored

 This is why leadership tensions need to be recognized and addressed immediately and rigorously, the same way that we address a diagnosis of stage 4 cancer.
 There is not a minute to lose when serious leadership tensions arise.
 There is no time for denial, self-pity, blame-shifting or political maneuvering.
 These responses only pour gasoline on the fire.

-In some situations, healing is blocked by a consuming battle for control.
-Power and control are two of the most seductive forces in the human heart, and church leaders often blind themselves to how they are using the Bible to justify a sinful craving to control a church.
-In small churches, a clique of members, often related by blood or marriage, may go to great lengths to hold onto control.
+In other situations, healing is blocked by a consuming battle for control.
+Power and control are two of the most seductive forces in the human heart, and church leaders—both pastors and elders—can easily blind themselves to how they are using the Bible to justify a sinful craving to control a church.
+In some churches, a clique of members, often related by blood or marriage, may go to great lengths to hold onto control.
 Whoever the players may be, a consuming battle for control will inevitably wound if not destroy a church (see Gal.
 5:15).

 Whatever the cause, in my experience the pattern is sadly consistent: badly damaged relationships between pastors and their leadership teams are extremely difficult to repair.